Glagan/MyMangaDex/README.md

 2. Go to [about:debugging](about:debugging)
 3. Click "Load a temporary module"
 4. Select any file of the cloned repo, and it's working.
 Open an issue to tell me how bad it is.
+Works best with the dark theme !

 ## Features
 MyMangaDex improve 3 pages: